 Sensation pleasure and satisfaction do not depend on penetration of the penis deep into the vagina.
-For example the end of the penis is its most sensitive part.
+For example, the end of the penis is its most sensitive part.
 The clitoris and opening to the vagina are far more sensitive than the interior of the vagina.
 Men often feel that an erection and penetration of the woman's vagina are necessary to please his partner.
 But this is not necessarily so.
 Many women find greater satisfaction through genital stimulation either manually or orally.

 Women may have a problem with decreased lubrication causing the vagina to be dry which makes intercourse uncomfortable.
-The decreased lubrication may be caused by certain medications by some diseases like lupus scleroderma and Sjogren's syndrome or can be a natural change due to aging.
+The decreased lubrication may be caused by certain medications for some diseases like lupus, scleroderma and Sjogren's syndrome, or can be a natural change due to aging.
 Using a vaginal lubricant will make entry of the penis easier in any position.
 A word of caution: petroleum jelly products and other oily substances are not recommended because they may harbor germs which could cause infection.
 It's best to use a germ-free lubricant such as K-Y Jelly or Steri-lube.
 These are available without a prescription.

-At times when you are not able to have sexual intercourse in the usual way you can still enjoy your sexuality.
+At times when you are not able to have sexual intercourse in the usual way, you can still enjoy your sexuality.
 Other ways to express affection can excite the body and bring sexual enjoyment.

-If there are times when sexual intercourse is not possible because of pain you and your partner can still enjoy lovemaking.
+If there are times when sexual intercourse is not possible because of pain, you and your partner can still enjoy lovemaking.
 Caressing with your hands manual sex can be a satisfying alternative to sexual intercourse.
-Fondling stroking the genitals breasts and all areas of sensitivity can excite you both to orgasm with fulfillment as complete as intercourse.
+Fondling, stroking the genitals, breasts and all areas of sensitivity can excite you both to orgasm with fulfillment as complete as intercourse.
 You may enjoy your orgasm together or take turns.
-If your hands are swollen and sore you can still embrace and gently caress your loved one as he or she stimulates his or her own genitals to climax.
-Your warmth caring and reassuring embrace convey fully the love you desire to give.
+If your hands are swollen and sore, you can still embrace and gently caress your loved one as he or she stimulates his or her own genitals to climax.
+Your warmth, caring and reassuring embrace convey fully the love you desire to give.

-| If your hands are affected a vibrator provides another alternative for sexual pleasure.
+If your hands are affected, a vibrator provides another alternative for sexual pleasure.
 It may be the kind of vibrator found in small appliance departments which is used for light massage of the neck or face.
 Another type is the tube-shaped vibrator which is lighter and easier to handle.
 These are available at some stores or through mail order.

-Moving the vibrator gently over the sensitive areas of your partner's body especially against the underside of the penis or clitoris will quickly bring about sexual pleasure.
+Moving the vibrator gently over the sensitive areas of your partner's body, especially against the underside of the penis or clitoris will quickly bring about sexual pleasure.
 A word of caution however--it is possible that the vibrator may irritate tender genitals if used frequently or too long.
 You may want to lubricate with a sterile jelly or use a clean handkerchief between the vibrator and the area to be stimulated.
-People whose skin is thin and dry or tender should not use this device frequently if at all.
+People whose skin is thin and dry or tender should not use this device frequently, if at all.